yusinto/universal-hot-reload/README.md

 const clientConfig = require('../webpack.config.client.js');

 // the configs are optional, you can supply either one or both.
-// if you omit a config, then your app won't hot reload.
+// if you omit say the server config, then your server won't hot reload.
 UniversalHotReload({ serverConfig, clientConfig });
 ```